 See If You're Eligible

-Umbrella policies are available to current NJM Auto policyholders and NJM Auto policy applicants, once their auto policy is purchased.
+Umbrella policies are available to current NJM Auto policyholders and current NJM Homeowners policyholders who do not own an auto.
 Your auto and homeowners policies each need to have a minimum liability limit of $500,000, and members of homeowners or condominium associations need to have a minimum of $50,000 in loss assessment protection.

 How Much Does It Cost?